How to Make the Ohio Star Block: Free quilting tutorial

 As mentioned above, you should have five 2-1/2″ solid squares (four blue and one cream) and four QST blocks.
 Lay them out as you would to make a 9-patch block.

-Ohio Star blocks can be assembled on point or straight.
-I used 20 blocks set on point with alternate squares from the same cream fabric to make a fantastic baby quilt.
+Ohio Star quilts can be assembled on point or straight.
+I used 20 blocks set on point with alternating plain squares from the same cream fabric to make a fantastic baby quilt.